LeoBlanchette/switchboardtechservices.com/content/services/repairs/index.md

 ## Oddball Repairs

-I walk to appointments.
-This keeps costs low and response reliable.
-See [Foot Soldier for Tech Maintenance](/services/foot-soldier/).

 I handle repairs within my experience: Windows and Linux systems, electronics, and a range of general devices.

 - If the problem is simple and visible on site, I’ll repair it there.